FranckyC/franckcornu.github.io/content/english/post/copilot-studio-and-metata.md

 > **DISCLAIMER** </br></br> I'm not an "AI expert" by any means, just a developer who consumes AI services which is not quite the same :D.

+> **IMPORTANT UPDATE (23/08/2024)** </br></br> I had the confirmation from Microsoft that custom Copilots built through Copilot Studio do not leverage the user or tenants semantic index.
+It uses a combination of regular lexical search and internal summarization steps passed to LLM to produce answers.
+Therefore, it explains the behavior I've seen in my example.
+This is not clearly documented though.
+The best hint can be found [here](https://learn.microsoft.com/en-us/microsoft-copilot-studio/generative-answers-sharepoint-no-response#search-results-are-missing).

 ## Context

 I recently started a proof of concept to evaluate Copilot capabilities using Copilot Studio.
 The business goal was basically to help people working on an specific domain to navigate through SharePoint documentation content using a dedicated assistant answering questions about it.